-We accept both PCB-containing and non PCB-containing ballasts through the program, however, PCB-containing ballasts require special handling and must not be brought to a collection site.
+We accept both PCB-containing and non PCB-containing ballasts through the program, however, PCB-containing ballasts require special handling and must not be brought to a recycling location.

 To determine whether your lighting ballasts contain PCBs (polychlorinated biphenyls), please see page 5 of our generator guidelines here.

 How to recycle ballasts containing PCBs

-Do not take PCB-containing ballasts to a collection site – we will pick them up free of charge, up to 5kg at once (typically a maximum of two ballasts).
+Do not take PCB-containing ballasts to a recycling location – we will pick them up free of charge, up to 5kg at once (typically a maximum of two ballasts).

 To arrange a pick up, follow these steps:

-- Obtain a BC Generator Number from the Ministry of Environment, as required by law.
+- Businesses must obtain a BC Generator Number from the Ministry of Environment, as required by law.
 Ballasts from residential properties are EXEMPT from this.